 - Turn left onto Badger Road and go 1 mile to Quail Road

-- Turn right on Quail Road and follow 0.5 mile to River Road
+- Turn right on Quail Road and follow 0.5 miles to River Road

 - Turn left onto River Road and continue to the Steelhead Falls Trailhead.